 Main section

-Film Circuit keyboard_arrow_right About Film Circuit
+Film Circuit keyboard_arrow_right About Donald Shebib TIFF Film Circuit

-About Film Circuit
+About Donald Shebib TIFF Film Circuit

-Film Circuit in Numbers
+Donald Shebib TIFF Film Circuit in Numbers

 Since the start of the initiative, we’ve contributed to the strength of Canadian film culture by:

-• Holding more than 40,000 events in local venues, coast to coast
+• Holding more than 40,000 events in local venues, coast-to-coast

 • Connecting 6.5 million film lovers